bigcommerce/dev-docs/docs/api-docs/catalog/v2-v3-examples.md

 }
 ```

-The following examples illustrate the difference between updating stock levels on a single variant and SKU for V2 and V3 Catalog APIs.
+To update stock levels on a single variant and SKU using the V3 Catalog API, send a `PUT` request to `/v3/catalog/products/{id}/variants/{id}`.

 **V3 example**